 Forests and SDG 1 – End poverty in all its forms everywhere

-Forests and trees are vital sources of income and livelihoods for rural populations.
+Forests and trees are vital sources of income and livelihoods for rural populations, especially for indigenous peoples and those living in close proximity to forests and for small holders, both women and men, with trees on communal or private lands.
 For people employed in both the formal- and informal forest sector they provide a direct income-generating activity, including timber growers, wood processors and various related small and medium-sized forest enterprises.
 For many others, forests and trees are important livelihood components, not least, for the estimated 2.5 billion people involved in smallholder agriculture (IFAD 2013), of which most benefit from regulatory and provisioning ecosystem services of trees in the landscape.

 In order to end poverty by 2030 a focused attention on rural livelihoods and the ways forests and trees support these is essential.
 Numerous studies have showcased the benefits poor households derive from the consumption of forest products.
 The direct sale of non-wood forest products (NWFPs) provide households with cash that can be used to meet food expenditures and other needs.
-While these are important livelihood strategies, the non‐cash economic contributions of forests to household and national economies represent the largest direct benefit of forest products.
+While these are important livelihood strategies, the non‐cash economic contributions of forests (including fuelwood, fodder, building materials, foods and medicinal plants collected freely for home consumption and subsistence use) to household and national economies represent the largest direct benefit of forest products.
 Where country‐ and region‐specific data exist, they indicate that the non-cash value of forest products range between three and five times the formally recognized cash contributions (Agrawal et al 2013).

 Quantifying how forests matter for SDG 1

 Overall forests have three different roles in the livelihoods of the rural poor: by supporting current consumption, by providing valuable safety nets and by providing a possible pathway out of poverty (Cavendish 2003).
-As an indicator to measure the contribution of forests for supporting poor households’ consumption we will be looking at the share of income arriving from forest resources among the rural poor.
+As an indicator to measure the contribution of forests for supporting poor households’ consumption, the share of income arriving from forest resources among the rural poor was considered.
 Previous studies have quantified the environmental income of rural households as a major livelihood source, whose negligence would severely exaggerate rural poverty (Angelsen et al 2014).
-To measure the contribution of forests as safety nets we will be looking at the role of trees in anticipatory and reactive adaptation to shocks for rural populations.
+To measure the contribution of forests as safety nets the role of trees in anticipatory and reactive adaptation to shocks for rural populations is used as an indicator.
 The provisioning and regulating services of trees in creating resilient livelihoods have been documented in numerous case studies.
-To give a hint of the potential magnitude to use tree-based livelihoods in creating resilient landscapes, we will use an indicator of the number of hectares under agroforestry practices.
+To give a hint of the potential magnitude of the use of tree-based livelihoods in creating resilient landscapes, an indicator of the number of hectares under agroforestry practices is used.

 The possibility of forests as a pathway out of poverty remains somewhat more ambiguous.
 Access to basic services and land rights is a critical component for making long-term investments to raise productivity.
-The indicator we use will measure the proportion of forests under ownership of local communities and individuals.
-Finally, we are interested in the spatial distribution of poverty in relation to forests.
-As hinted, the poorest households tend to have a relative larger dependency on forest resources for their livelihoods.
-We can thus expect an overlap between forest cover and high poverty rates.
-The indicator we will use measure the proportion of rural people living on less than $1.25 a day residing in the proximity of forests.
-The table below summarize the four indicators to quantify the contribution of forests to SDG 1.
+The indicator for this is the proportion of forests under ownership of local communities and individuals.
+Finally, the spatial distribution of poverty in relation to forests is very important.
+As the poorest households tend to have a relative larger dependency on forest resources for their livelihoods. the overlap between forest cover and high poverty rates is examined.
+The indicator used measures the proportion of rural people living on less than $1.25 a day residing in the proximity of forests.
+The table below summarizes the four indicators to quantify the contribution of forests to SDG 1.